-- Full and partial scholarships to kids who identify as BIPOC,
+- Full and partial scholarships to summer camp for kids who identify as BIPOC,

 - Free or low-cost Outdoor Education programs (day or overnight) for schools with a majority of BIPOC students, and

-- A low-cost Family Camp (weekend retreat) for BIPOC families.
+- A weekend Family Camp for BIPOC families.

 - BIPOC children have historically been excluded from camp experiences due to structural and systemic racism.

 - Summer camp and Outdoor Education provide opportunities for social and emotional growth and learning critical life skills that are valuable for all kids, especially those from marginalized groups who may not normally have access.

 - Camp Sealth is committed to providing high-quality camp experiences to all kids, especially those who need it most due to adverse life experiences and historical exclusion.

 - Identifies and works to eliminate barriers that prevent BIPOC children from attending camp,

 - Incorporates BIPOC voices in directing priorities and making decisions, and